JoeProAI/Followlytics/DATA_ENRICHMENT.md

 3. **Cost Management**
    - Start with top 100 followers
    - Expand to full list if needed
-   - Monitor Apify usage dashboard
+   - Monitor your usage dashboard

 4. **Refresh Strategy**
    - Re-enrich monthly for metric updates